Papers

 Conclusion

-This paper marks a significant step forward in addressing the challenges of knowledge editing in language models by introducing a theoretically grounded framework and practical solution through event-based knowledge editing.
+This paper marks a significant step forward in addressing the challenges of knowledge editing in LLMs by introducing a theoretically grounded framework and practical solution through event-based knowledge editing.
 The proposed methods, substantiated by robust evaluation benchmarks, pave the way for more logical and context-aware model updating processes, setting a new standard for future research in the field.